Thanoojgithub/JavaRESTfulGradle/README.md

 # JavaRESTfulGradle
-WeatherReporter OR JsontestTime, uisng RESTful and Gradle
+java application using Gradle

 Weather Report using "http://openweathermap.org"
 Date & Time using "http://www.jsontest.com"

-Note : As weather report using 'http://openweathermap.org' is NOT WORKING, we are doing an alternative call with 'http://www.jsontest.com'
+Note : when weather report using 'http://openweathermap.org' is NOT WORKING, we are doing an alternative call with 'http://www.jsontest.com'